apecloud/kubeblocks.io/blog/announcing-kubeblocks-v0.9.1.md

 We're thrilled to announce that KubeBlocks v0.9.1 now is released!

 In this release, KubeBlocks further optimizes its APIs and Addons to bring you new features and better user experience.
 This release includes new features like stopping/starting a cluster by Cluster API, instance rebuild capability in OpsRequest, PITR and key-based recovery for Redis.
-We also fixed some bugs and introduced several improvements to enhance the overall funtionality.
+We also fixed some bugs and introduced several improvements to enhance the overall functionality.

 Read the full release note and [upgrade to KubeBlocks v0.9.1](https://kubeblocks.io/docs/preview/user_docs/upgrade/upgrade-with-kbcli/upgrade-kubeblocks-to-0.9.1) to explore more features!